Psalms For Life

 The best defense

-To think of prayer as any sort of protection against an evildoer’s poisonous tongue seems the height of folly.
-Yet according to this psalm, the best defense is a divine offense in answer to prayer.
+To think of prayer as any sort of protection against an evildoer’s treacherous tongue may seem the height of folly.
+Yet as David knows, the best defense is a divine offense in answer to prayer.

 To the worship leader.
 A David psalm.